LJO-S/VGA_pong/README.md

 ## VGA_pong
-Based on Nandland's Pong (https://nandland.com/project-10-pong/) but implemented on a ZYNQ as a singleplayer game with a visual score.
+The classic pong game but implemented in a singleplayer mode, with 9 lives.
+Based on Nandland's Pong (https://nandland.com/project-10-pong/).

 ## TODO: